Generalizing the de Finetti--Hewitt--Savage theorem: On topological measure theory, guided by nonstandard perspectives

 Using \eqref{used Radonness of P and Q 2} and \eqref{agreed on V} (and the triangle inequality), we thus obtain:

-Since $\mathfrak{C}$ was an arbitrary compact subset of $\prs$ and $\epsilon \in \mathbb{R}_{>0}$ was arbitrary, this shows that the measures $\mathscr{P}$ and $\mathscr{Q}$ agree on all compact subsets of $\prs$.
-Since they are Radon measures, it is thus clear now that they agree on all Borel subsets of $\prs$, completing the proof. \end{proof}
+Since $\mathfrak{C}$ was an arbitrary compact subset of $\prt$ and $\epsilon \in \mathbb{R}_{>0}$ was arbitrary, this shows that the measures $\mathscr{P}$ and $\mathscr{Q}$ agree on all compact subsets of $\prt$.
+Since they are Radon measures, it is thus clear now that they agree on all Borel subsets of $\prt$, completing the proof. \end{proof}

-\begin{remark} Instead of using Theorem \ref{Dellacherie's theorem} (after showing that all polynomials in $m$ variables are in $\mathcal{G}_m$ for all $m \in \mathbb{N}$), we could have used the Stone--Weierstrass theorem to first show that all continuous functions on $[0,1]^m$ are in $\mathcal{G}_m$ for all $m \in \mathbb{N}$ and then approximate indicator functions of open subsets of $[0,1]^m$ by increasing sequences of continuous functions to complete the proof using the monotone class theorem.
-Theorem \ref{Dellacherie's theorem} achieved the same in a quicker manner. \end{remark}

-In the above proof, the only place where Radonness was used was in extending the uniqueness result from the cylinder sigma algebra on $\prs$ to the Borel sigma algebra on $\prs$.
+In the above proof, the only place where Radonness was used was in extending the uniqueness result from the cylinder sigma algebra on $\prt$ to the Borel sigma algebra on $\prt$.
 In particular, the same argument shows that without working with Radon measures, one still has uniqueness if we focus on measures over the smallest sigma algebra generated by cylinder sets.
-We formally record this as a theorem in the next subsection that is devoted to other sigma algebras on $\ps$.
+More precisely, we have the following corollary.